 If you are having a specific issue, try to give as much detail as possible such as the step on which you encountered the problem or the error message you received.
 Screenshots are also very helpful to include.

-Emails are sent to you and routed back to us through a single email address (email@example.com).
-Since this is a generic email account used by our entire support team, responses may get routed to your spam or junk folder.
+Emails send to you and come back to us through a single email address (firstname.lastname@example.org).
+Since this is a generic email account used by our entire support team, responses may find their way to your spam or junk folder.
 If you haven’t seen a response to your query, it’s possible our response is in one of those folders!

 IMPORTANT: When you respond to an email from our support team, DO NOT change the subject line.
 The subject will look like this, but with a different case number: